Maung Shwe Prue Chowdhury

-Maung Shwe Prue Chowdhury (মং শৈ প্রু চৌধুরী) is a Jatiya Party (Ershad) politician and the former Member of Parliament of Bandarban District.
+Maung Shwe Prue Chowdhury (মং শৈ প্রু চৌধুরী) is a Jatiya Party (Ershad) politician and a former member of parliament for Bandarban District.

 Career

-Chowdhury was appointed the Governor of Bandarban District during Bangladesh Krishak Sramik Awami League rule.
+Chowdhury was appointed the governor of Bandarban District during Bangladesh Krishak Sramik Awami League rule.

 Chowdhury was elected to parliament from Bandarban District as a Jatiya Party candidate in 1986 and 1988.
 He was the 14 Chief of the Bohmong Circle.